On Global Hyperbolicity of Spacetimes: Topology Meets Functional Analysis: The Klein-Gordon Equation in Globally Hyperbolic Manifolds

 In order to prove essential self-adjointness for the case when $N$ is not equal to one, in the absence of an electromagnetic potential, we used techniques from weighted manifolds and reduced the problem to the following theorem \cite[Theorem 4.1]{MO}. \begin{theorem} Let the Riemannian manifold $(\Sigma, N^{-2}g_{\Sigma})$ be geodesically complete and let the scaled potential $N^2V \in L^2_{loc}(\Sigma)$ point-wise.
 Furthermore, let the operator $L$ (from (\ref{eqop})) be semi-bounded from below.
 Then the operator $L$ is essentially self-adjoint on $C_0^{\infty}(\Sigma)$. \end{theorem} \begin{proof} For the proof see \cite{MO}. \end{proof} Next, we generalize the former result to the case of nonvanishing electromagnetic potential and general lapse function. \begin{theorem} Let the Riemannian manifold $(\Sigma,\tilde{g}_{\Sigma}:= N^{-2}g_{\Sigma})$ be geodesically complete and let the scaled potential $N^2V \in L^2_{loc}(\Sigma)$ point-wise.
 Furthermore, let $A\in\Lambda^1_{(1)}(\Sigma)$ and let the operator be semi-bounded from below.
 Then the operator $L$ (from (\ref{eqop})) is essentially self-adjoint on $C_0^{\infty}(\Sigma )\subset L^{2}(\Sigma,\,\tilde{\mu})$. \end{theorem} \begin{proof} We rewrite the operator $L$ as a weighted Laplace-Beltrami operator multiplied by the Lapse function, i.e.

 By redefining the metric and measure $\mu$ as

 the operator $L$ reads (for the proof see \cite[Proposition 3.1]{MO})

-By rewriting the operator as a minimally coupled, weighted Laplace-Beltrami operator, the condition of positivity of the potential and Theorem \ref{T5} imply essential self-adjointness. \end{proof} Hence, \emph{the problem of proving essential self-adjointess of $L$ is reduced to proving geodesic completeness of the Riemannian manifold $(\Sigma, N^{-2}g_{\Sigma})$}.
-For all globally hyperbolic static cases this can be done by the use of Proposition \ref{propk}.
-Theorem \ref{mt} was generalized to the case of stationary spacetimes as well, see \cite{FMO}.
+By rewriting the operator as a minimally coupled, weighted Laplace-Beltrami operator, the condition of positivity of the potential and Theorem \ref{T5} imply essential self-adjointness. \end{proof} Hence, \emph{the problem of proving essential self-adjointness of the operator $L$ is reduced to proving geodesic completeness of the Riemannian manifold $(\Sigma, N^{-2}g_{\Sigma})$}.
+In all globally hyperbolic static spacetimes completeness holds due to Proposition \ref{propk}.
+In the case of stationary, globally hyperbolic spacetimes (i.e.\ with non-vanishing shift vector), Theorem \ref{mt} has been generalized under the assumption that the Killing vector field $X(=\partial_t) = N n(\Sigma) + N^i\partial_i$ is everywhere timelike (where $n(\Sigma)$ is a unit future-pointing normal vector field on the hypersurface $\Sigma$), \cite[Theorem 4.3.]{FMO}. \begin{theorem} Let $(M,g)$ be a stationary, globally hyperbolic spacetime with metric